Farm to School

 Growing Farm to School in our bioregion

 Ecotrust has served as the Western Regional Lead Agency of the National Farm to School Network since 2007, supporting programs in Alaska, California, Hawaii, Idaho, Montana, Nevada, Oregon and Washington.
-We provide networking opportunities and resource sharing, and help to plan the annual Farm to Cafeteria Conference.
+We provide networking opportunities and resource sharing, and help to plan the biennial Farm to Cafeteria Conference.
 To find out what’s happening in each state, and to find contact information for your State Lead, click on your state’s link on our Western Region page.

 FoodHub, a project of Ecotrust, is a dynamic online marketplace designed to connect wholesale buyers and sellers of regionally grown food.
 Our Farm to School program teaches school food service directors, farmers and food producers how to use FoodHub to source and serve healthy local foods for school meals.
 Resources for school food buyers, producers seeking to work with schools, parents, educators, and others are available in the FoodHub Knowledge Base.

 Connecting NW Oregon and SW Washington Schools with small and minority-owned farms

 Following a partnership in 2010–2011 with Portland State University and Adelante Mujeres, Ecotrust became inspired to facilitate more connections between schools and small or minority-owned farms.
 In 2011, Ecotrust received a Healthy Food Access grant from Kaiser Permanente Northwest’s Community Benefit program.
 Under this grant, Ecotrust partners with school districts in our region with free and reduced lunch eligibility rates higher than 50% to help facilitate the purchase of more healthy regionally produced food.
 We’ll also help connect schools with small, medium-sized, and minority-owned food producers in their communities, as well as community partners who can support this work.
 To find out if your district is included in the Kaiser Permanente Northwest funding region, please contact us.

 Building Farm to School into law